 Follow up on the resolutions, decisions and recommendations of the PMC, as directed to the PIAWS Panel.

+Collaborate with relevant World Meteorological Organisation (WMO) Services for Aviation and Regional Association V Working Group on Services expert teams, as necessary, to ensure aviation meteorological services are regionally coordinated and sustainable in their delivery, supported by appropriate observing networks, data sharing, and capacity development,.

-Collaborate with World Meteorological Organisation (WMO) Regional Association V Working Group on Services, the International Civil Aviation Organisation (ICAO) Air Navigation Planning and Implementation Regional Group (APANPIRG) Meteorology Sub Group (MET SG), their respective working groups and task teams, and other bodies, as necessary, to ensure aviation meteorological services delivered by Pacific States respond to the needs of the region and are in compliance with applicable WMO and ICAO standards, recommended practices and guidelines.
+Collaborate with the International Civil Aviation Organisation (ICAO) Asia and Pacific Air Navigation Planning and Implementation Regional Group (APANPIRG) Meteorology Sub Group (MET SG), their respective working groups, as necessary, to ensure aviation meteorological services delivered by Pacific States respond to the needs of the region and are in compliance with applicable ICAO standards, recommended practices and guidelines.

 Collaborate with the Pacific Aviation Safety Office (PASO) with the aim of promoting the importance of enhanced aeronautical meteorological services and their contribution to safety and efficiency of air transport in the Pacific region.